-E. Proportion of investments #1 Aligned with E/S characteristics 60% #2 Other 40% #1 Aligned with E/S characteristics includes the investments of the financial product used to attain the environmental or social characteristics promoted by the financial product. #2 Other includes the remaining investments of the financial product which are neither aligned with theenvironmental or social characteristics, nor are qualified as sustainable investments. calculated on the basis of the Allocated Capital Contributions of all Limited Partners The share of investments in Portfolio Companies held indirectly through Intermediate Entities may be up to 100%.
+E. Proportion of investments #1 Aligned with E/S characteristics 75% #2 Other 25% #1 Aligned with E/S characteristics includes the investments of the financial product used to attain the environmental or social characteristics promoted by the financial product. #2 Other includes the remaining investments of the financial product which are neither aligned with the environmental or social characteristics, nor are qualified as sustainable investments. calculated on the basis of the Allocated Capital Contributions of all Limited Partners The share of investments in Portfolio Companies held indirectly through entities or arrangements may be up to 100%.
 To what minimum extent are sustainable investments with an environmental objective aligned with the EU Taxonomy?
 The Compartment does not commit to making any sustainable investments and the investments underlying the Compartment do not contribute to any environmental objective set out in Article 9 of EU Taxonomy.
 Therefore, there will be no investments in economic activities that qualify as environmentally sustainable under Article 3 of EU Taxonomy (also designated as Taxonomy-aligned economic activities).
-Accordingly, the minimum Taxonomy-alignment of the Compartment's investments measured by all available key performance indicators (turnover, capital expenditure and operating expenditure) is 0% and this will not be subject an assurance provided by an auditor or a review by a third party.
-Does the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy ? □ Yes: 🗆 In fossil gas  🗆 In nuclear energy The two graphs below show in green the minimum percentage of investments that are aligned with the EU Taxonomy.
-As there is no appropriate methodology to determine the Taxonomy-alignment of sovereign bonds, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while Fossil gas and/or nuclear related activities will only comply with the EU Taxonomy where they contribute to limiting climate change ("climate change mitigation") and do not significantly harm any EU Taxonomy objective.
+Accordingly, the minimum Taxonomy-alignment of the Compartment's investments measured by all available key performance indicators (turnover, capital expenditure and operating expenditure) is 0% and this will not be subject to an assurance provided by an auditor or a review by a third party.
+Does the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy ? □ Yes: 🗆 In fossil gas  In nuclear energy ⊠ No The two graphs below show in green the minimum percentage of investments that are aligned with the EU Taxonomy.
+As there is no appropriate methodology to determine the

+&lt;sup>1 Fossil gas and/or nuclear related activities will only comply with the EU Taxonomy where they contribute to limiting climate change ("climate change mitigation") and do not significantly harm any EU Taxonomy objective.
 To comply with the EU Taxonomy, the criteria for fossil gas include limitations on emissions and switching to fully renewable power or low-carbon fuels by the end of 2035.
 For nuclear energy, the criteria include comprehensive safety and waste management rules.
 The full criteria for fossil gas and nuclear energy economic activities that comply with the EU Taxonomy are laid down in Commission Delegated Regulation (EU) 2022/1214.
-13/4212044\3
+13/4212043\3 6